vorot93/tokio-website/content/docs/going-deeper/futures.md

 to be comfortable with it.

 As discussed in the previous section, Rust futures are poll based.
-This is a unique aspect of the Rust future library.
+This is a unique aspect of the Rust future model.
 Most future libraries for other programming languages use a push based model where callbacks are supplied to the future and the computation invokes the callback immediately with the computation result.